 Believe Center, Inc.

-Activity: Provide academic tutoring, sports, and recreational opportunities to low- and moderate-income youth.
+Activity: Provide sports and recreational opportunities to low- and moderate-income youth.

 East Toledo Family Center

-Activity: Ensure that residents shall have housing choices through enforcement, education, and further development of the Analysis of Impediments.
+Activity: Ensure that residents shall have housing choices through enforcement/education and development/implementation of the Analysis of Impediments.

 Grace Community Center